COVID-19 Resource Guide and Updated Practices for Iowa & Nebraska

 How to Keep Your Loved Ones Connected

 Staying connected during the pandemic is a challenge for many people–and it’s a challenge Hands of Heartland can help you overcome.
 We have the latest technology and some tried-and-true methods of communicating at our locations, which enable our guests to reach out to their loved ones.
-Whether they use the phone, a digital platform like Zoom, email, or snail mail, the people we serve communicate with their family members and caregivers regularly.
+Whether they use the phone, a digital platform like Zoom, email, or snail mail, the people we support communicate with family and friends regularly.

-Our staff is here to support you and your loved ones through these difficult times and all the great ones that are sure to follow.
+Our team members are here to support you and your loved ones through these difficult times and all the great ones that are sure to follow.
 To learn more about how we can help you stay in touch with the people who matter the most to you, connect with Hands of Heartland today.